 So why use social media to promote your gated content?
 Well, gated content is easier to promote on platforms like Facebook and Twitter because it doesn’t look like a traditional lead magnet or sales pitch.
 It just looks like a blog post.
 And you definitely do not want your social media posts to look salesy if they are going to be effective!

 OptinMonster makes it easy to create a gated blog post.
-All you have to do is login to your OptinMonster account and create an after post / inline optin form.
+All you have to do is login to your OptinMonster account and create an Inline optin form.
 Under the Optin tab, turn on Content Blocking.

 Once you’re done, simply embed it in your blog post or content area, and promote the blog post on your social media platforms.

 4. Leverage LinkedIn Groups

 LinkedIn is a professional network designed to bring potential employees and employers together.
 So why not leverage that network to bring would-be clients to your business?

 The groups on LinkedIn are an excellent opportunity to market and speak directly to others who value your knowledge and skills and build additional professional networks and referrals as well.